arnedesmedt/vue-ads-pagination/README.md

 - `page-change`: Emitted on creation, to know the initial state, and if another page is clicked.
 It contains the following parameters:
     - `page`: *(type: number)* The zero-based current page.

+- `range-change`: Emitted on creation, to know the initial state, and if another page is clicked or the total items change and you're on the last page.
+It contains the following parameters:
     - `start`: *(type: number)* A zero-based number to identify the first item.
     - `end`: *(type: number)* A zero-based number to identify the last item.